panda3d/panda3d-docs/programming/text/text-fonts.rst

 texture and cannot be easily changed from inside your application.

 Panda3D defaults to 40 pixels per unit and this is sufficient for small to normal sized on screen text.
-Should you wish to use higher values and if you experience crashes (this issue should disappear with Panda3D 1.6.3), you might need to increase the page size, normally set to 256 pixels in height and width.
+Should you wish to use higher values, you might need to increase the page size, normally set to 256 pixels in height and width.
 To do so you can use the method ``setPageSize(width, height)``, i.e: